Self-Healing Production Agent¶

 The pattern adds overhead that only pays off under specific conditions:

-- Low deploy frequency: teams shipping once a week or less rarely need automated causality triage — the deploy-to-failure gap is wide enough for manual triage to remain fast.
+- Low deploy frequency: teams shipping once a week or less rarely need automated causality triage — the deploy-to-failure gap is wide enough for manual triage to stay fast.

-- No stable eval suite: the loop requires a fixed set of deterministic graders to compare pre- and post-deploy scores.
-If the eval suite itself is changing between deploys, the causal diff becomes unreliable and triage produces false positives.
+- No stable eval suite: the loop needs a fixed set of deterministic graders to compare scores before and after a deploy — the same stable suite harness hill-climbing tunes against.
+If the eval suite itself changes between deploys, the causal diff becomes unreliable and triage produces false positives.

-- Fix agent exceeds the scope constraint: if the fix agent regularly writes changes outside the failing test's coverage area, human reviewers face a growing review burden that can exceed the time saved by automated dispatch.
-This typically signals that the regression is architectural, not surgical.
+- Fix agent exceeds the scope constraint: if the fix agent regularly writes changes outside the failing test's coverage area — coding-agent scope expansion — human reviewers face a growing review burden that can exceed the time saved by automated dispatch.
+This usually signals that the regression is architectural, not surgical.

-- High flake rate in the test suite: intermittent failures that are not caused by any deploy trigger the triage agent repeatedly, exhaust the circuit breaker budget, and escalate noise to human tickets — the opposite of what the pattern promises.
+- High flake rate in the test suite: intermittent failures that no deploy caused trigger the triage agent repeatedly, exhaust the circuit breaker budget, and escalate noise to human tickets — the opposite of what the pattern promises.

 Key Takeaways¶